Light of the world

-Known as the gateway to the opal fields, Walgett has several opal fields located to the north-west of town via the village of Cumborah.
+Known as the gateway to Outback NSW’s opal fields, Walgett has several fields of its own nearby, north-west of town via the village of Cumborah.
 The famous “light of the world” opal, weighing almost half a kilo, was found here in 1928.
-Try your hand at fossicking in the area.
+Try your hand at fossicking while you’re here.

-Walgett is in a prime Outback NSW location, on the Namoi River near the junction of the Barwon River.
-The fertile black soil plains of the region support farming and grazing including wool, cotton, wheat and sheep.
-Walgett is the gateway to the opal fields of Lightning Ridge, Grawin, Glengarry and Sheepyard.
+Walgett enjoys a prime Outback NSW location.
+Situated on the Namoi River near the junction of the Barwon River, the town’s fertile black soil plains support farming and grazing of wool, cotton, wheat and sheep.
+Walgett also serves as the gateway to the opal fields of Lightning Ridge (just 78 km to the north), Grawin, Glengarry and Sheepyard.

-The late 19th century saw a boom in the wool industry and Walgett served as a port for paddle-steamers working the Murray-Darling river system.
-Things to do in the area include fishing for Murray cod and yellowbelly in one of the eight rivers in the area and enjoying the experience of life at an outback station.
+The late 19th century saw a boom in the wool industry, and Walgett operated as a port for paddle-steamers working the Murray-Darling river system.
+Things to do in the area include fishing for Murray cod and yellowbelly in one of the eight nearby rivers and enjoying the experience of life on an outback station.